-The School of Physics' Equity and Diversity Committee is committed to providing support and resources to create an equitable environment for all members of the department, including students at all levels and visitors.
+The School of Physics is committed to providing support and resources to create an equitable environment for all members of the department, including students at all levels and visitors.
+This has been demonstrated through a number of initiatives over the history of the school and now through the formation of the Equity and Diversity committee.

 About the Committee